uadmin/uadmin-docs/api/network_functions.rst

 -------------
 `Back To Top`_

+.. code-block:: go

+    // Type: string
+    var BindIP = ""

 BindIP is the IP the application listens to.

-Type:

-.. code-block:: go

-    string

 Used in the tutorial: